 Tubman continued to give freely in spite of her economic woes.
-In 1903, she donated a parcel of her land to the African Methodist Episcopal Church in Auburn.
+In 1903, she donated a parcel of her land to the African Methodist Episcopal Zion Church in Auburn.
 The Harriet Tubman Home for the Aged opened on this site in 1908.

-When and How Harriet Tubman Died
+How Did Harriet Tubman Die?

 Tubman died of pneumonia on March 10, 1913, surrounded by friends and family, at around the age of 93.
 As Tubman aged, the head injuries sustained early in her life became more painful and disruptive.
 She underwent brain surgery at Boston’s Massachusetts General Hospital to alleviate the pains and "buzzing" she experienced regularly.
 Tubman was eventually admitted into the rest home named in her honor.
 She was buried with military honors at Fort Hill Cemetery in Auburn.

-Harriet Tubman and the New $20 Bill
+Tubman on the New $20 Bill

-In April 2016, the U.S. Treasury Department announced that Harriet Tubman would replace Andrew Jackson on the center of a new $20 bill.
+In April 2016, the U.S. Treasury Department announced that Tubman would replace Jackson on the center of a new $20 bill.
 The announcement came after the Treasury Department received a groundswell of public comments, following Women on 20s’ campaign calling for a notable American woman to appear on U.S. currency.
 The decision was celebrated, as Tubman devoted her life to racial equality and fought for women’s rights.

 In June 2015, Treasury Secretary Jacob J. Lew was criticized for saying that it was likely a woman would appear on the $10 bill, which features a portrait of Alexander Hamilton, the influential founding father who found renewed popularity because of the hit Broadway musical Hamilton.
 The ultimate decision to have Tubman replace Jackson, a slaveholder who played a role in the removal of Native Americans from their land, was widely praised.

 The unveiling of the new $20 bill featuring Tubman was planned for 2020 to coincide with the 100th anniversary of the 19th amendment, which gave women the right to vote.
-However in May 2019, Treasury Secretary Steven Mnuchin announced that no new designs will be unveiled until 2026 at the earliest due to what he called counterfeiting issues.
+However, in May 2019, Treasury Secretary Steven Mnuchin announced that no new designs will be unveiled until 2026 at the earliest due to what he called counterfeiting issues.
 In June, the Treasury Department’s inspector general said that it would look into why the launch had been delayed.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!